move-up-icon

 BOBA is available on most of the major markets, both centralized and decentralized.
 BOBA can be bought directly with fiat or swapped for digital assets.
 Learn more about cryptocurrencies or follow our step-by-step tutorial on buying crypto.

-Do I need to pay for gas on Boba?
+Do I need to pay for gas on Boba Network?

 Yes.
 To transact on the Boba platform, you are charged a fee.
 Network fees on all Boba deployments can be paid in BOBA or protocol’s native token such as ETH.
 We implemented a “dual fee system” where the user has the freedom to choose their preferred payment.

-How much does it cost to transact on Boba?
+How much does it cost to transact on Boba Network?

 It depends on which Boba deployment you are using.
 Each underlying settlement layer has its own transaction costs, which means that each Boba deployment has a different security cost to successfully run the network.
 In general a Boba deployment is 10x to 60x cheaper than its underlying settlement layer.
 You can check the amount of gas you’re saving on Boba using L2 fees or the Boba gateway